soheil/gptme/README.md

 ### Usage

-Create a .md readme file in your favorite IDE inside `gpt/` dir and start typing and press save to talk to ChatGPT.
+Create a .md readme file in your favorite IDE inside `gpt/` dir and start typing and press save to talk to ChatGPT, see [sample.md](/gpt/sample.md).

 Prefix | Function
 --------|---------